agith66/GreetFunc/README.md

 # My Collaboration Project

 This is a simple JavaScript project created for collaboration purposes.

-## New Feature: Greet a User

-You can now greet a user by name!
-Just pass the name to the `greetUser` function in `app.js`.
+## Features

+- Greets a user by name.
+- Customizable greeting message through `config.js`.
+- Error handling for missing or invalid configuration file.

 ## Getting Started